SYEDADILBASHA1/BASIC-ANDROID-_EX_01/README.md

 Step 7: Save and run the application.
 ```
 ## PROGRAM
-DEVELOPED BY : Challa Maheswar
+DEVELOPED BY : Syed Adil Basha
-REGISTER NO: 212221040031
+REGISTER NO: 212221043008
 MainActivity.java:

 package com.example.myfirstapp;